Privacy Policy

 You can send us a request or question using our contact form.
 We will ask you for the stakeholder group you are part of, your name, language preference, and email address, along with your inquiry so that we can respond to you.

-Digital platforms process certain Technical Data automatically to function.
+Digital platforms process certain technical data automatically to function.
 This includes data about the device and/or browser you use to access a Platform as well as the actions you take on the Platform (for example, the IP address and type of device or browser used, the date and time of visit, crash reports, time spent, page speeds/resolution, and pages viewed and requested).

-Aggregated Technical Data also helps us measure and improve the performance of our Platforms.
+Aggregated technical data also helps us measure and improve the performance of our Platforms.
 Skip to Cookies for more information on the collection of Technical Data using cookies, and what we do with this data.

 To process your application for a job

-You can apply for a job via our Career opportunities page (powered by a third-party software provider, BambooHR).
+You can apply for a job via our Career opportunities page (currently powered by a third-party software provider, BambooHR).
 We will ask you to complete an application form with your contact information along with your CV and cover letter.
 If your application matches our criteria, we may also process additional personal information about you, like interview and referee notes, and may ask for your consent to conduct background checks.
 For some positions, we may work with recruitment agencies to find suitable candidates, in which case we may receive personal information about you from such agencies.

 To process your application for a position on WADA’s Executive Committee or one of its other permanent or ad hoc committees

 You can apply for a position on the WADA Executive Committee or any one of the other permanent or ad hoc committee via the instructions on the applicable call for applicants or our spontaneous application form.
 Depending on the position you are applying for, we will ask you to provide information such as your contact information, your CV, a cover letter, an eligibility form and a letter of recommendation.
-We may also ask you to provide information about your gender and nationality, on an optional basis, as part of our efforts to improve regional and gender representation on WADA’s governance bodies.
+We may also ask you to provide information about your gender and nationality, on a voluntary and optional basis, as part of our efforts to improve regional and gender representation on WADA’s governance bodies.
 If you are nominated by your sporting organization, your organization will provide your candidate file to WADA, which includes the personal information listed above.
 If your application matches our criteria, we may ask for your consent to conduct background checks.

 In relation to your position on WADA’s Foundation Board or Executive Committee or one of its other permanent or ad hoc committees

 If you are a member of the Foundation Board and Executive Committee and other permanent or ad hoc committees, we process personal information like contact information to manage the activities of the relevant governance body.
-We may also ask you to provide information about your gender and nationality, on an optional basis, as part of our efforts to improve regional and gender representation on WADA’s governance bodies.
+We may also ask you to provide information about your gender and nationality, on a voluntary and optional basis, as part of our efforts to improve regional and gender representation on WADA’s governance bodies.
 We are required by Swiss law to provide a list of our Foundation Board members to Swiss authorities, which includes contact information and a copy of a travel document for each member.

 To process your application for a WADA grant